 Less is More

-“Decluttering/purging is the process of editing your inventory piece by piece, deciding what is important to you and discarding the rest,” says Wendy Silberstein, founder, The Aesthetic Organizer in New York.
+“Decluttering/purging is the process of editing your inventory piece by piece, deciding what is important to you and discarding the rest,” says Wendy Silberstein, founder of The Aesthetic Organizer in New York.
 According to Silberstein, home organization is most effective when working with your fully pared down inventory.
 Then, it’s a matter of categorizing and classifying inventory in a system that works for you.

 When editing with her clients, Silberstein takes a more direct approach than Kondo to get it done.
 “We don’t spend as much time analyzing if an item ‘sparks joy.’
 We ask whether it has been productive or useful in the last 12 months,” she explains.